-We’ve created so much noise in MARCOM it’s impossible to rise above without being louder.
+We’ve created so much noise in MARCOM that it’s impossible to rise above without being louder and creating more noise.
 Yet, customers don’t want us to be louder.
-In 2019, mobile advertising is expected to represent 72% of all U.S. digital ad spending (MarketingLand).
-However, 90% of online users trust reviews over any other form of digital communication (MarketingLand).
-That’s a massive disconnect between a business and their customer.
+In 2019, mobile advertising is expected to represent 72% of all U.S. digital ad spending.
+However, 90% of online users trust reviews over any other form of digital communication.
+That’s indicative of a massive disconnect between businesses and their customers.

 We’ve Seen This Trend Before

-In late 2005 I was sitting in a meeting with Sr. VPs at Verizon making a case for a shift in ad spend related to SMS & MMS – specifically the trajectory to overtake voice.
-The executive in charge looked me in the eye, as if to emphasize his point further, and said “…text and multi-media messaging will **never** overtake voice.”
+In late 2005, I was sitting in a meeting with senior VPs at Verizon Wireless, making the case for a shift in ad spend related to SMS & MMS―specifically the trajectory to overtake voice communication.
+The executive in charge looked me directly in the eye and said with certainty: “Text and multimedia messaging will never overtake voice communication.”

 What’s the Solution

 Personal messaging has become so ubiquitous that millennial comedians regularly joke at the idea of voice communication.
 Major companies like Apple and Facebook have made huge plays in the messaging space and it’s no wonder why.
 Messaging has a 4x higher conversion rate over email.
 Messaging is less than 25% the cost of phone and direct marketing.
 It has a 10x return on investment and +33% higher customer satisfaction rate.